langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - The fundamental problem with `bash` and many other shell dialects is that text is identifiers and identifiers are text, and basically everything else is also text.
-In some sense, this makes the shell a homoiconic language, which theoretically means it might have an interesting meta-programming story, until you realize that it basically just amounts to running eval on strings, which is a feature in basically any interpreted language today, and one that is frequently considered harmful.
+In some sense, this makes the shell a homoiconic language, which theoretically means it might have an interesting meta-programming story, until you realise that it basically just amounts to running eval on strings, which is a feature in basically any interpreted language today, and one that is frequently considered harmful.
 The problem with eval is that it's a pretty direct path to arbitrary code execution.
   This is great if arbitrary code execution is actually what you're trying to accomplish (like, say, in an HTML